 Many people have at least some life insurance coverage as part of their employer benefits plan.
 In most cases, group life insurance gives you coverage that’s 1x to 2x your annual salary (which is a pretty sweet deal).

 If you’re single with no dependents, a sum valued at 1x to 2x times your salary is a big chunk of change.
 In fact, it’s more than we recommend for our users.
 But if you have a partner and kids or debts, it usually isn’t enough.
-So if you fall into this category and you’re coasting on group life insurance coverage, you should find out whether it’s sufficient.
+So if you fall into this category and you’re coasting on group life insurance coverage, you should find out whether it’s sufficient and take a look into term life insurance instead.

 According to Stats Canada, almost 14% of Canadians aged 15+, which works out to 3.8 million people, report having a disability that limits their daily activities.
 And 1 in 10 people of working age (15–64 years) report having one.

 For this reason, it’s important to ensure you have a disability policy.
 These come in two forms: short-term disability policies, which provide benefits for up to six months, and long-term disability policies, which cover you past this point.
 If you have a disability, you’ll typically receive 60% to 66% of your pre-tax salary.
 This works out to be about the same amount you’d typically make after taxes.
 And it’s very different from being unable to work and not having any money coming in.

 You may think you won’t ever need disability insurance.
 But in our eyes, undervaluing disability insurance is a big problem.
 Most people underestimate their risk of getting disability and, therefore, don’t pay enough attention to this part of their employer benefits package.

 The fix: Say yes if your employer pays the full cost of disability insurance.
 (What do you have to lose?)
 And if your employer offers it but doesn’t pay for it, seriously consider buying it.